aerospacemc/space-debris-tracker/BRANCH_INFO.md

 ## Requirements

-Phase 4: Refinement and Expansion
+Phase 4: Refinement and Expansion - Advanced Conjunction Analysis

 Overall Goal: To improve the accuracy, scope, and usability of the space debris tracking system by refining the orbit prediction models, enhancing the conjunction analysis algorithms, integrating additional data sources, improving the feasibility assessment, and adding new visualization capabilities.